4 charged after overdose death of actor Michael K. Williams

 Associated Press

-NEW YORK (AP) — Four men face charges that they were members of the drug distribution crew that supplied a deadly mix of drugs to Michael K. Williams, the renowned actor from “The Wire” who overdosed just hours after buying fentanyl-laced heroin in a sidewalk deal recorded on surveillance video.
+NEW YORK (AP) — Four men face charges that they were members of the drug distribution crew that supplied a deadly mix of narcotics to Michael K. Williams, the renowned actor from “The Wire” who overdosed just hours after buying fentanyl-laced heroin in a deal recorded on security camera video.

-All four were arrested Tuesday and are accused of distributing fentanyl-laced heroin of the kind that caused the death of Williams, who gained fame playing Omar Little on the HBO series that portrayed drug crews like the one authorities say the four defendants belong to.

-Three of the defendants are accused of belonging to the crew that sold to Williams and made initial appearances Wednesday in Manhattan federal court.
-A crew member accused of handing Williams the drugs, Irvin Cartagena, was also charged with causing the actor’s death and was arrested in Puerto Rico, authorities said.
+The man seen on camera handing Williams the drugs on a Brooklyn sidewalk, Irvin Cartagena, was charged with directly causing the actor’s death, authorities said.

-The U.S. attorney said the crimes and charges resulted from a “public health crisis.”
+Williams’ death was investigated by the New York City police department, but the charges were brought by federal prosecutors in Manhattan, who revealed that the suspects had been under surveillance even before the actor’s fatal overdose last September.

 “And it has to stop.
 Deadly opioids like fentanyl and heroin don’t care about who you are or what you’ve accomplished.
-They just feed addiction and lead to tragedy,” the prosecutor said.
+They just feed addiction and lead to tragedy,” Williams said.

 Sewell said police detectives in Brooklyn “lived this case, never relenting in their investigation until they could bring a measure of justice to Michael K. Williams and his family.”

-New York City’s medical examiner earlier ruled that Williams, 54, died of acute drug intoxication Sept.
-6. Relatives found him dead in his penthouse apartment.
-At that time, the medical examiner’s office ruled Williams’ death an accident.
+Williams, 54, was found dead in his penthouse apartment in Brooklyn Sept.
+6. At that time, the medical examiner’s office ruled Williams’ death an accident

-But according to court papers, Williams’ death resulted from drugs sold by a drug trafficking organization known as DTO that has operated since at least August 2020 in Brooklyn’s Williamsburg neighborhood.

-Members of the organization sold the actor heroin laced with fentanyl Sept.
-5, authorities said in a criminal complaint, with Cartagena handing Williams the drugs in a transaction captured on nearby surveillance video, screen shots of which were released by authorities.

-The video showed that Williams met Cartagena and other people a block from his apartment the day before his body was found, according to the complaint.
+Police pieced together Williams’ movements in the hours before his death using data from his mobile phone and license plate readers.

+A security camera on the block recorded the drug deal, police said.

-Williams talked with the group, and one of the people placed his hand on Williams’ shoulder to show he recognized him, according to the complaint.
-Williams then appeared to speak with Cartagena, who walked around a row of trash cans, retrieved a plastic bag and handed it to Williams, the court papers said.
+Williams talked with the group, and one of the people placed his hand on the actor’s shoulder in an apparent gesture of recognition, according to the complaint.
+Cartagena then walked around a row of trash cans, retrieved a plastic bag and handed it to the actor, the court papers said.

 The men continued to sell fentanyl-laced heroin in broad daylight amid apartment buildings in Brooklyn and Manhattan even after knowing that Williams had died from one of their products, authorities said.